If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Bees are extremely responsive.
 An active hive can run out of space, requeen, and move out within 2 weeks.
 You should therefore inspect your hives regularly, preferably every 7 to 10 days.
-Inspection should be comprehensive and this includes: opening up the hive, checking space utilization and availability and the removal and inspection of the each frame of brood.
+Inspection should be comprehensive and this includes: opening up the hive, checking space utilization and availability and the removal and inspection of each frame of brood.
 You should check out any signs of swarming and diseases.
-Allocate sufficient amount of time for inspection of each hive and do this regularly.
-In the beginning you will take more time inspecting the hive but as you gain more experience you become more efficient.
+Allocate a sufficient amount of time for the inspection of each hive and do this regularly.
+In the beginning, you will take more time inspecting the hive but as you gain more experience you become more efficient.

 21. Avoid Unnecessary Disturbances

 When you are just starting out as a beekeeper, it is tempting to keep staring at the bees.
-You may be tempted to go around checking the hive or hives for up to 10 times in a day.
+You may be tempted to go around checking the hive or hives up to 10 times a day.
 This is not bad at all since everyone loves their bees.
 However, avoid this since frequently opening the hive exposes the bees to heat and wind which stresses the bees.
-Avoid this as much as possible especially when the bees are trying to get established.
+Avoid this as much as possible, especially when the bees are trying to get established.
 You should also avoid too much insulation on the hive during winter.
 Hives that are wrapped tightly result in moisture buildup which kills the bees.

 22. Ideal Number of Hives

 There is no limit to the number of hives one should have if he or she is a professional.
 However, you should adhere to the state laws and regulations when establishing your apiaries.
 The beginner should start small and scale up over time.
 The ideal number for the beginner is 2 or 5 hives at the start.
-This number is easily manageable and will still provide an ideal number of bees to allow winter loses.
+This number is easily manageable and will still provide an ideal number of bees to allow winter losses.
 You can increase this number once you gain confidence and experience.
 A well-established hive is capable of generating 50 to 100 pounds of surplus honey annually.
 This is sufficient for household and commercial purposes.

 23. How to know a Healthy Colony

 A strong population is required to build a good bee colony.
 The main role of the queen is to propagate the bee colony.
 It lays a full brood pattern and will skip a few cells.
-It covers as from 8 to 10 frames.
+It covers from 8 to 10 frames.
 A healthy colony has more worker brood than drone brood and the bee population can go up to 75000 bees during the summer.
 This will be composed of the field bees that make up about 30,000 of the bee population.
 All the frames in two hive bodies and one or more frames in supers should be fully covered by the bees.
 A good colony is also docile when well managed and there is little tendency to swarm.

 24. Honey Harvesting

 A healthy colony can produce between 40 to 80 pounds of honey before winter depending on the availability of nectar.
 On average it produces 50 to 100 pounds of surplus honey every season which can be harvested.
 Excess honey should be harvested from the honey supers and the honey in brood boxes left to be winter food for the bees.
-Most bees die as a result of food shortage during winter.
+Most bees die as a result of food shortages during winter.
 For the colony to survive all through summer, leave a minimum of 40 to 80 pounds of honey for every brood box and provide supplement food as well, sugar to water in a 2/1 ratio.

 25. Beehive Placement

 The beehive should be well positioned in order to provide a comfortable and healthy environment for the bees.
 It should be level from side to side but positioned such that it is slightly tilted.
 This will help prevent water from accumulating inside the hive.
 Bees dislike moist environments and therefore keep the hive dry.
-Moist environments are conducive for diseases.
-In addition to this, ensure the hive is well ventilated through the upper side.
+Moist environments are conducive to diseases.
+In addition to this, ensure the hive is well-ventilated through the upper side.
 The telescopic lid should be raised a little so as to reduce the humidity within the hive.
 You should also raise the hive at least 18 inches from the ground and it should have weed/rodent barriers.

 26. New vs Used Bee Equipment

 Given a choice between new or used bee equipment, buy new bee equipment.
 Most of the used bee equipment has been inherited by non-beekeeping families and therefore they might be acting unknowingly as agents of spreading viruses and diseases.
 Furthermore, it is recommended that frames and foundations are replaced after every 3 to 5 years.
 Overused bee hive equipment collects contaminants and chemicals which eventually poison the larvae and the young bees.
 The wax in particular absorbs these chemicals and harmful substances.
-The new equipment may cost more on initial purchase but in the long run they give more benefits.
-Do not buy cheap used equipment then later lose an entire bee colony.
+The new equipment may cost more on initial purchase but in the long run, they give more benefits.
+Do not buy cheap used equipment and then later lose an entire bee colony.

 27. Bee Placement in the Hive